buda-base/drs-deposit/DRS-BATCH-PROCESSING/DepositWorkflow.md

 drs2_tbrcftp|20180405DepositList1.txt
 drs2_tbrcftp|20180405DepositList1.txt
 ```
 Each line decomposes into an argument list for pollDRS.sh.
-You will have to manually parse out the directories (possibly ftp1 ftp2 ftp3, or just use the user name)
+You will have to manually parse out the directories (possibly ftp1 ftp2 ftp3, or just use the user name).
+`sed -e 's/\|/ /' DepositList.UploadTrack.lst | awk '{print "pollDRS.sh", $2, $1, $1}'`

 ### Make a new directory
 `cd $DEPOSIT_ROOT`
 mkdir Something.
 This can be anything meaningful.
 It could be a yyyymmdd, anything.
 ### Capture all the builds
-`$CODE/RemoveDuplicateBuilds.sh` to generate a canonical list of all builds
+`$CODE/RemoveDuplicateBuilds.sh` to generate a canonical list of all builds.
 (In a future, this will have deposits removed)
 gives you the file `BuildList.txt`
 ### Remove the deposits from the list
 let `DEPOSIT_ROOT=/Volumes/DRS_Staging/DRS/KhyungUploads/prod/`
-this is embedded in `$CODE/RemoveDepositedBatches.sh`
+this is embedded in `$CODE/RemoveDepositedBatches.sh`, which you run.
 This gives you a `UnDepositedBuildPaths.txt`
 ### Calculate how many of these you can deposit
 There's a script file, `~/drs-deposit/DRS-BATCH-PROCESSING/CountFilesInBatches.awk` which you can paste into a script, to calculate all the files in a list of batches. you can inline the script like this:
 ```